Rock Billy Boogie

 Rock Billy Boogie is a studio album by Robert Gordon, released on RCA Records in 1979.
 It peaked at number 106 on the Billboard 200 chart.

 Critical reception

-Bruce Eder of AllMusic gave the album 4 stars out of 5, saying, "there's not a bad song, or even a less-than-first-rate performance anywhere on it."
 Robert Christgau gave the album a "B" grade, saying, "Gordon's nouveau rockabilly has always been a mite slick and a mite fast, and this is his best album because he's no longer hiding it--his blown notes are just blown notes, not stigmata of authenticity."
+The Globe and Mail noted that "the further he goes with the schtick, the more convincing he gets, and this time around it's hard to criticize his vocal work as stagey or imitative."

+Bruce Eder of AllMusic said that "there's not a bad song, or even a less-than-first-rate performance anywhere on it."

 Track listing

 Personnel

 Credits adapted from the album's liner notes.